climbican/climbican/README.md

 - 🌱 I’m currently learning Python, finally
 - 💞️ I’m looking to collaborate on get rich quick scams...
 Not really
 - 📫 How to reach me ...  email works, hint it has @climbican in the address
+- Most of my repositories private becauses it's paid work.
+I will do my best to contribute something to the community that has helped me so much over the years.
+Thank you to all of you who have the skills and desire to help the community!!

 <!---
 climbican/climbican is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.